lyamss/PacManGame/README.md

 # Project to create a PacMan

-Pacman game in c# using raylib
+Pacman game in C# using raylib

 the objective is to flee the enemies and collect all the balls to win